HexD: Etymology and characteristics

-HexD is primarily characterized by the use of bitcrushing, a production technique that produces distortion through the reduction of bandwidth and digital audio data.
-HexD artists usually apply bitcrushing to specific instruments or the entire master track, speeding and pitching up vocals as well as overall instrumentation.
+HexD is primarily characterized by its style of DJ mixing which is primarily applied to trance and cloud rap genres.
+Similarly to nightcore, the style is also applied to other genres.
+HexD is defined by the use of bitcrushing, a production technique that produces distortion through the reduction of bandwidth and digital audio data.
+Artists usually apply bitcrushing to specific instruments or the entire master track, speeding and pitching up vocals as well as overall instrumentation.
+Alternative Press magazine described the style as "sped up, bitcrushed and glitched out".